govtmirror/ittc-server-django/README.md

 The application can be run through the Django built-in development server or Gnuicron ([http://gunicorn.org/](http://gunicorn.org/)).

-You first need to start memcached with the following command.
-The settings.py assumes the cache for the tiles is running on port 11212, instead of the default of 11211.
+You first need to start 3 memcached instances with the following commands  The settings.py assumes the default cache is running on port 11211, the cache for the tiles is running on port 11212, and the cache for Celery results is running on port 11213.

 ```
+memcached -vv -m 128 -p 11211 -d
 memcached -vv -m 1024 -p 11212 -d
+memcached -vv -m 128 -p 11213 -d
 ```

 Then, prepare the server.